sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-20_nakshatra-kalpa-suktam.md

 +++
-title = "atharva-vedIya nakShatra kalpaxa0sUktaM"
+title = "atharva-vedIya nakShatra kalpa sUktaM"

 +++
 Below are the nakShatreShTi mantra-s of the atharvanic tradition.
 We use